South Ferriby: Geography

 South Ferriby lies on the route of the Viking Way, the 147 mi long-distance footpath from the Humber Bridge to Oakham, and is on the side of an escarpment overlooking the Ancholme valley.
 The A1077 climbs the steep escarpment at this point, and meets the B1204 from the south, which follows the escarpment to Elsham Hall Country Park (former A15 road) via Horkstow.
 The A1077 is sometimes closed to let boats through the sluice.

 Transport

 South Ferriby's closest railway station is Barton-upon-Humber.
 Trains from here go to Cleethorpes and Grimsby with services being every two hours during the week.
-South Ferriby is close to the A15 that crosses the River Humber to connect to the A63 to Hull and the M62 motorway.
+South Ferriby is close to the A15 that crosses the Humber estuary to connect to the A63 to Hull and the M62 motorway.

 Economy

 The only industry is the cement works.
 The plant, owned by Cemex (formerly Rugby Cement, and before that Eastwood's Humber Cement), is a prominent landmark in the village, and obtains its raw material from the Middlegate Lane quarry on the hill above.
 There is an overhead conveyor belt that passes to the south of the village from the Middlegate Lane quarry to the cement processing works to the south-west over the River Ancholme.

 In May 2020, Cemex announced its intention to mothball the plant in the autumn of 2020.
 The company stated that the intended mothballing was not as a result of the COVID-19 pandemic, but due to changes in the European market.